rails/rails/guides/source/active_record_callbacks.md

 Active Record Callbacks
 =======================

 This guide teaches you how to hook into the life cycle of your Active Record objects.

 After reading this guide, you will know:

-* The life cycle of Active Record objects.
+* When certain events occur during the life of an Active Record object
 * How to create callback methods that respond to events in the object life cycle.
 * How to create special classes that encapsulate common behavior for your callbacks.